You are here

 Docker exists as an open platform for developers and sysadmins to build, ship, and run distributed applications.
 Docker containers are helping drive the micro services movement by making portable, easily deployable containerized systems which are both easy to build and maintain.

 Docker utilizes containers which use shared operating systems that don’t take up a large amount of system resources.
 Docker is comprised of both open source and commercial technologies which enables application portability across multiple environments.
 Linux containers have been around for years, but Docker brings them to the masses and makes them standardized and easy to use.

-Our Opspack allows you to pull vital information from all of your containers and makes sure they are up and running, allowing you to monitor their resource usage such as CPU, size and memory.
-It also gives users the ability to monitor Docker on a per container basis, returning system statistics including container size (MB/GB), container uptime and the 'top' command output for each container where possible.
+Our Opspack allows you to pull vital information from all of your Docker containers and makes sure they are up and running, allowing you to monitor their resource usage such as CPU, size and memory.
+It also gives users Docker monitoring on a per container basis, returning system statistics including container size (MB/GB), container uptime and the 'top' command output for each container where possible.

-You can use this Opspack along with our Kubernetes Opspack to maintain complete visibility over your container environment.
+You can use this Opspack for Docker monitoring along with our Kubernetes Opspack to maintain complete visibility over your container environment.